mtoegel/CEX.IO-Python-Reinvestment/README.md

 * Make sure there aren't any resource leaks
 * Other reinvestment methods
 * Provide currency choice
+* Add reinvestment for LTC and NMC either to BTC or GHS if applicable with separate strategies

 Since I'm using this project too, I'll update this repo as I make changes to my version.
 This project is provided AS-IS.